 We suggest using Adobe because they are the most trustworthy company in this country and we have partnered with them to get a 10% discount for you on your rental car.
-You can find out more here.

 If you do not feel comfortable driving you can always take the Tracopa bus.
 It runs about once an hour daily from downtown San Jose to Manuel Antonio.
 The bus costs about $8 each way.
-You can find out more about taking the Tracopa bus to Manuel Antonio along with a complete schedule here.

 If you would like a more comfortable experience, we suggest Caribe Shuttle.
 They are our go-to shuttle company for a stress free and comfortable experience.
 They can pick you up from your San Jose hotel or the airport.